 The Reputational Impact of Investor-State Disputes

 Abstract.
 To what extent do alleged violations of international commitments damage state reputation?
-This paper explores this question with specific ref- erence to investor-state disputes arising under the protection of international investment agreements.
-Existing theory assumes that institutionalization of international commitments raises the ex post costs of defection, including rep- utational damage, thereby creating strong incentives for state compliance.
-We modify this expectation by arguing that the consequences of claimed treaty violations are contingent on institutional rules and information.
-Drawing on original analyses of the impact of investor-state disputes on FDI flows as well as investment reputation, we show that the impact of investor-state disputes has been relatively marginal until quite recently, with reputational effects varying with dispute visibility and the relative transparency of dispute set- tlement processes.
-We validate our argument that the reputational effects of disputes have only manifested in recent years using three alternative in- dicators.
+This paper explores this question with specific reference to investor-state disputes arising under the protection of international investment agreements.
+Its main contributions are threefold.
+First, building on the literature on political institutions, the study places the theoretical importance of information about the rules of the game and the actions of the participants at the center of analysis.
+The basic assumption is that such information shapes the consequences of dispute involvement for states, establishing the basis for hypothesizing that the impact of investment disputes varies with the accumulation of experience, knowledge and information about investment treaty arbitration over time and the relative transparency of the dispute settlement process itself.
+Second, in contrast to prior empirical research, the study systematically analyzes the costs of state involvement in investment treaty arbitration by examining the universe of known disputes rather than selected sub-samples of that universe.
+Third, the study addresses the impact of investment disputes on both foreign investment flows and state reputational rankings.
+Consistent with theoretical expectation, the statistical analysis shows that the consequences of investment disputes originating under international treaties have been marginal until quite recently, with reputational effects varying with the transparency of the investor-state dispute settlement process, the relative availability of information to the international community, and the accumulation of arbitral claims against a state over time.
 The central implication of these findings for the broader body of literature on international institutions is that reputational mechanisms for effective treaty enforcement cannot be taken as given but instead need to be explored on the basis of a more nuanced approach addressing the pivotal issues of institutional design and related information costs.

 Word Count: 8,541